happeo/custom-widget-templates/React/README.md

 ## Run the app in localhost environment

-`npm dev` - This will start the webserver and serve the index.html file from localhost:8080.
+`npm run dev` - This will start the webserver and serve the index.html file from localhost:8080.
 Widget-sdk services are mocked.